Verity Marshall

-Verity Marina Marshall is an English actress best known for her roles as Amy in the White Christmas episode of the series Black Mirror, and Samantha in the BBC six-part drama Press.
+Verity Marina Marshall is an English actress best known for her roles as Helen in BBC medical drama Holby City, Amy in the White Christmas episode of the Netflix series Black Mirror and Samantha in the BBC six-part drama Press.

 Early life

 Marshall was born in Hammersmith, London.
 She graduated from the Oxford School of Drama in 2010.

 Career

 Marshall started her career on the Channel 4 comedy sketch show TNT Show starring Jack Whitehall.

 Following her role in the stage adaptation of James Kennaway's Some Gorgeous Accident at West End Theatre, Trafalgar studios, she played the part of Clementine Churchill in the BBC4 docudrama Churchill's First World War opposite Adam James.
 Marshall worked with director and producer Adam Kemp again in BBC2's Gunpowder 5/11: The Greatest Terror Plot, in which she played the part of Gertrude Wintour.
 The film tells the story of the final days of the gunpowder conspirators after 5/11 using the actual words of Thomas Wintour, played by Jamie Thomas King.

 Marshall appeared in the seventh episode of historical drama, The British, which aired on Sky Atlantic on 7 September 2012 and starred Timothy West and Ioan Gruffud, and the third and fourth episodes of The Great War: The People's Story, starring Olivia Colman, James Norton and Alison Steadman, which aired on ITV1 on 10 August 2014.

 In December 2014 Marshall played the part Amy in Charlie Brooker's Christmas special of Black Mirror, titled White Christmas, which aired on Channel 4 on 16 December 2014.
 The episode starred Jon Hamm and Rafe Spall.

 In 2016 Marshall played Anna in MGM's Me Before You starring Emilia Clarke and Sam Claflin.
 The film, adapted from Jojo Moyes bestselling novel, tells the story a young Englishwoman who is hired as the caretaker for an affluent Londoner paralysed in a tragic accident.
 That same year she guest starred in the Halloween special of the eighteenth series of the BBC One medical drama television series Doctors which aired on 31 October 2016.